my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 ## FAQ

 Q: How to copy a bibliography entry?
 A: Edit > Copy Bibliography (⇧⌘C).
+You need to follow the steps in [Quick-Copy format](#copy-bibliography) to set the default style.

-Q: BibTeX export has no `year` field even though the item has a date. [↩](https://forums.zotero.org/discussion/48645/bibtex-export-date-and-year)
+Q: Better BibTeX export has no `year` field even though the item has a date. [↩](https://forums.zotero.org/discussion/48645/bibtex-export-date-and-year)
 A: Exporting through BBT as "Copy BibTeX to lipboard" instead of "Copy BibLaTeX to lipboard" uses 'year' instead of 'date'.

 <img src="https://drive.google.com/thumbnail?id=1so9BOTBQziGVSSThi2nwlQgpO-ZiwDEm&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />